 Digital asset networks require a small fee to make it hard for any one user to flood the network with junk transactions causing others to have to wait.
-If sending transactions was free one bad user could damage the network speed and reliability for everyone.
-Each small fees users pay to send transactions goes back to the network to help incentivize a secure network.
+If sending transactions were free, one bad user could damage the network speed and reliability for everyone.
+Each small fee users pay to send transactions goes back to the network to help incentivize a secure network.

 Popular networks are crowded and thus more expensive.
-Today Bitcoin is the most popular network and Bitcoin fees are the highest of any digital asset supported by Exodus.
+Today, Bitcoin is the most popular network and has the highest fees of any digital asset supported by Exodus.

 Bitcoin fees are calculated on the amount of traffic the network currently has and the size in bytes of the transaction.
 Keep in mind these fees are not based on the amount of Bitcoin transacted - This is a common misconception carried over from the traditional fiat banking industry.